Digital Human Library Frequently Asked Questions

 All you need is a computer with internet access, speakers, and a webcam with a microphone.
 Since most computers are equipped with a webcam, microphone, and speakers, you probably already have everything you need!

 The video conferencing platform you use for your virtual visit depends on your preferred way to connect (Adobe Connect, Skype, Google+ Hangouts, Polycom, FieldTripZoom, …).
 If you don’t have a preferred way to connect, there are several free options.
-All Ontario school boards are also licensed to use Adobe Connect.
+We also recommend asking the teacher you are working with if s/he favours a specific platform.

 What if I don’t have the technology, but I want to get involved?

-How do I develop an educational program for teachers and students?
+How do I develop an educational program for students?

 Collaborating with the teacher is the best place to start.
 Teachers are full of creative ideas.
 Ask lots of questions and plan together.
-You are also welcome to contact me for ideas and information about developing your own educational programs.
+Remember, you are have the expertise and the teacher knows how to engage the students.
+Together you will design a program that meets the needs of all learners.
+If you find you need additional support, please contact us!

 How do I modify my existing educational programs so they can be delivered using video conferencing technology?
 Will my program still be engaging?